 "'Moo'.
 Are you happy now?"Talking bulls or bull-men, especially those who stand on two feet (usually hooves, though not always).
 They tend to take strength- and toughness-based characteristics, often being either a Mighty Glacier or a Lightning Bruiser, but rarely a Fragile Speedster or Glass Cannon.
 For some reason they tend to wield axes, note and no self-respecting labyrinth level is complete without one of these as a Boss Battle.
 Mostly carnivorous and man-eating, despite the Fridge Logic this raises for something with an herbivore's head. note If they are represented as more than Always Chaotic Evil monsters, you can expect them to be Proud Warrior Race Guys.
 This trope goes all the way back to the Gud-alim of Mesopotamian Mythology, so it's Older Than Dirt.
 The later myth of the Minotaur has directly inspired about 99% of all examples below.
 See also Everything's Better with Cows, Horn Attack, and Bullfight Boss.
-Not to be confused with a figurative load of BS.
+Not to be confused with a figurative load of BS or The Load.

-—Tauren Male, World of Warcraft
+— Tauren Male, World of Warcraft

 open/close all folders